-Instead of doing a cash-out refinance, you can take out a Home Equity Line Of Credit (HELOC) is another way.
-Personally, I don’t think a cash-out refinance to buy stocks is a good idea.
-Especially not with stocks at record-high valuations and such lofty earnings expectations post the worst of the pandemic.
+Instead of doing a cash-out refinance, you can take out a Home Equity Line Of Credit (HELOC).
+However, I don’t think a cash-out refinance to buy stocks is not a prudent financial move Especially not with stocks at record-high valuations and such lofty earnings expectations post the worst of the pandemic.

 The most you can borrow from your house is usually an 80% loan-to-value (LTV).
 In other words, if your home is worth $1,000,000, and you have a $500,000 mortgage, the most you can refinance would be $800,000 and receive $300,000 in cash.

-Thanks to the coronavirus, the 10-year bond yield has declined to near all-time lows and has stayed relatively low even as the economy recovered.
+Thanks to the coronavirus, the 10-year bond yield declined to near all-time lows and has stayed relatively low even as the economy recovered.
 Therefore, the desire to do a cash-out refinance to buy stocks and other things is increasing.
 I caution you not to do so.

 Due to luck, in 2019, we ended up buying a larger house with cash.
 With a second child on the way, we figured why not buy the house a block away if we could get a good deal.
 The cash we paid ended up saving us from this hopefully temporary market meltdown.

 The question now is whether it would be wise to do a cash-out refinance and pull out lots of equity to invest 100% in the stock market.
 A lot of people have been asking me this question lately with the S&P 500 near all-time high.

 If you are thinking of doing a cash-out refinance to buy stocks, here are some of my pros and cons.